Transformation of text: Upside-down text

 Strategies can be used to render words upside down in languages such as HTML that do not permit rotation of text; using Unicode characters (especially those in the IPA), a very close approximation of upside-down text (also called flip text) can be achieved.
 The letters s, x, z, and o are rotationally symmetrical, while pairs such as b/q, d/p, and n/u are rotations of each other.
+Historically, capital J in early forms of italic type was designed in such a way that it could be turned upside down to render a pound sign, £.
 The rest of the letters have been encoded into the Unicode IPA section, generating a complete set of upside-down lowercase letters.
 With the addition of the Fraser alphabet to the Unicode standard in version 5.2, full (or at least near-full) support for upside-down capital letters is now available.
-Number support is incomplete; four numbers are universally strobogrammatic (0, 8, and 6/9), and the upside-down versions of numbers 2 and 3 have been provisionally assigned Unicode points for use in dozenal notation; however, other numbers still are not supported.
+Number support is incomplete; four numbers are universally strobogrammatic (0, 8, and 6/9), and the upside-down versions of numbers 2 and 3 have been assigned Unicode points for use in dozenal notation in Unicode 8.0.
+Segment display representations of the ten decimal digits were added to the Unicode standard in version 13.0 as part of the Symbols for Legacy Computing block, providing symmetrical versions of 1 and 5 (as well as alternate options for 0, 2, 8 and 6/9); this leaves 4 and 7 as the last two decimal digits not yet directly supported.
+The open-source Unicode typeface Quivira includes an upside-down 1 in its Private Use Area for the purpose of encoding texts that use a turned one as a numeral representing –1 in balanced ternary and similar signed-digit numeral systems.'
 Punctuation (by use of such characters as the interpunct and the inverted question mark and exclamation point) is mostly covered.
 Several Internet utilities exist for the transformation of regular text to (and sometimes from) upside-down text; each has its own slightly different algorithm for letters not precisely or well covered.
-A list of converters and algorithms can be found at the list below.

-A similar process is USD encoding, which uses characters entirely within the ASCII character set.
-Because it is almost entirely alphanumeric, it is far more compatible with other programs that do not support Unicode, and more readily typed by hand.
-However, the text created by using USD encoding is far less legible, and in fact, more closely resembles Leet.
-Another problem is that because not all letters fit well, the USD algorithms cannot be a complete involution (i.e., completely convertible back and forth) and contain a complete set of letters at the same time.
-For instance, the Albartus USD algorithm example seen in the "Examples" section below has k, T, t, and R still in their upright positions.
-Another issue with USD encoding is the use of italic type.
-The letter "a" will, in most typefaces using italic fonts, render it as a "one-story" Latin alpha, thus causing problems with any word using that letter as a lowercase "e."
-Oblique type does not have this problem.

 Below is a conversion table that can be used to transform lowercase, uppercase numeric and punctuation output.
-These characters require Unicode version 8.0 minimum (in particular the ᘔ and Ɛ from the duodecimal block).
+These characters require Unicode version 13.0 minimum (in particular the and from the duodecimal block and the 🯱 and 🯵 from the segmented display block).